Tricks and Treats – Halloween at Disneyland with Kids

 Disneyland Weather in Fall

 The weather is almost always still very warm in SoCal during the fall months.
 It doesn’t give you much of the “autumn” feel but it’s great for enjoying the park and you can swim in the resort pools without the summer crowds.
-On one day of my visit it drizzled most of the day and a few days later, temperatures were back up to 90!
+On one day of my visit during October it drizzled most of the day and a few days later, temperatures were back up to 90!
 You just never know, so check the weather forecast pre-trip.
 The temperature usually drops in the evenings, so definitely bring a light sweater or jacket just in case.